 What Facebook did to MySpace, a rival yet unknown can do to it.
 Or a rival suddenly known, like Pinterest.

 Not familiar with that company?
 I wasn't until earlier this year.
 A sort of online scrapbook, Pinterest now has 10 million monthly visitors, even though its site was launched just in 2009.
-That early growth is faster than even Facebook's was, according to comScore, a tracker of Internet traffic.
+That growth is faster than even Facebook's, according to comScore, a tracker of Internet traffic.

 The fact is, the social media industry is too open to competition for comfort.
 It lacks what Warren Buffett calls a "deep moat" protecting it from rivals.
 Scoff if you want, but how many college kids can build a rival to Burlington Northern Santa Fe railroad, a Buffett holding?
 Where would they get the steel for the lines, much less the men to lay them?